wario123/IDD-Fa18-Lab7/README.md

 **a.
 Compare `helloYou/server.js` and `IDD-Fa18-Lab7/pictureServer.js`.
 What elements had to be added or changed to enable the web camera?
 (Hint: It might be good to know that there is a UNIX command called `diff` that compares files.)**

+The difference here is that we had to install and include the node-webcam package and set up a global variable initializing the webcam with certain options such as the picture quality, size etc.

 **b.
 Include a video of your working video doorbell**

 [Link to video!](https://youtu.be/ASGfXmiYWRI)